My John Blanke Project Entry

-Presented Eric Huntley with my double portrait of him and his late wife Jessica Huntley along with a framed study for the portrait, at the celebratory closing session of the No Colour Bar: Black British Art in Action 1960 to 1990
+At the Guildhall Art Gallery , London presenting Eric Huntley with my double portrait of him and his late wife Jessica Huntley along with a framed study for the portrait, at the celebratory closing session of No Colour Bar: Black British Art in Action 1960 to 1990

 I was so nervous about attending the viewing but my nerves where quickly eased by the very friendly reception I received.
 From being given my exhibitor’s badge, finding my drawing and discussions with fellow exhibitors every one was welcoming and enthusiastic, all were keen to help and very willing to talk about my work and the work on display.

 The exhibitors were varied with several well experienced hands who’d exhibited before, while there were quite a few newbies like me.
 The latter being recognizable by their very big smiles!
 All in all, all the exhibitors seemed to have been delighted, having been selected.